(lispkit type)

 With this syntactic facility, interval can be easily re-defined to be extensible:

-(define-type (interval object)
+(define-type (interval obj)

 interval?